History of jewelry in Iran

 Abbas II, a Safavid king, was greatly infatuated with European commodities.
 When European artisans and craftsmen entered Iran during his reign, new artistic works emerged as the result of Iranian art and interest with European styles.
 Gems were over that period but were not comparable to Europeans at all.

-Royal reservoirs:
+Royal reservoirs

 During the Safavid era some castles such as Qahqaheh Castle and Tabarak Castle were used for storing jewelries.
 Some of the most important jewelries in these reservoirs include the Qezelbash Crown of the king, daggers and swords, Safavid crown, Iranian sword and the dagger inlaid with the gold.